Codecademy/docs/content/javascript/concepts/sets/terms/add/add.md

 ---
 Title: '.add()'
-Description: 'Inserts a value into a set (if it is unique) and returns the updated Set object.'
+Description: 'Inserts a value into a Set (if it is unique) and returns the updated Set object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'